 6.11 Use of Proceeds.
 Use the proceeds of the Loans for any purpose other than to fund payments related to the: (a) working capital and other general corporate purposes of the Borrowers and their Subsidiaries, subject to the Approved Budget and the Permitted Variance; (b) the payment of Allowed Professional Fees and bankruptcy-related expenses, subject to the Carve Out, and in each case, consistent with, subject to, and within the categories and limitations contained in the DIP Orders and the Approved Budget; (c) Fees and Lender Expenses payable under this Agreement; (d) interest and other amounts payable under this Agreement; and (e) interest and other amounts payable under the Priming Credit Agreement (as in effect on the date of the Interim Order).
-Notwithstanding anything to the contrary in this Agreement, or any other Loan Document, the proceeds of the Loans or Collateral, or any portion of the Carve-Out, shall not be used directly or indirectly by any Borrower, any other Loan Party, the Bankruptcy Code, or any other Person:
+Notwithstanding anything to the contrary in this Agreement, or any other Loan Document, the proceeds of the Loans or Collateral, or any portion of the Carve-Out, shall not be used directly or indirectly by any Borrower, any other Loan Party, the Bankruptcy Committees, or any trustee appointed in the Chapter 11 Cases or any successor cases, including any case under Chapter 7 of the Bankruptcy Code, or any other Person: